hashicorp/nomad/website/source/guides/advanced-scheduling/affinity.html.md

 $ sudo systemctl restart nomad
 ```

-If everything worked correctly, you should be able to run the `nomad node
-status` command and see that one of your nodes is now in datacenter `dc2`.
+If everything worked correctly, you should be able to run the `nomad` [node status][node-status] command and see that one of your nodes is now in datacenter `dc2`.

 ```shell
 $ nomad node status